ProfDrTwix/ha-solarmax-maxtalk/README.md

 - Follow existing patterns for adding platforms or services: store state in `hass.data[DOMAIN]` keyed by `entry.entry_id` and call `hass.config_entries.async_setup_platforms` from `async_setup_entry`.
-- Refer to `.github/copilot-instructions.md` for AI agent guidance and architectural context.

 ## License